EU Licensed4.8/5

 Frequently Asked Questions

-Can I use Aknemycin with other acne treatments?
+Can I use Aknemycin with benzoyl peroxide?

 Medically Reviewed